Anello-Photonics/docs-A1/docs/communication_messaging.rst

     3. ANELL IMU/IMU+: Serial (RS-232)

+For all interfaces, there are two main port types.

-The primary output port, the Data port is where the main output messages are transmitted, and serves as the input port for the RTCM correction stream.
+1. The data port is where the main ANELLO output messages are transmitted, and also serves as the input port for the RTCM correction stream.

-The Configuration port is used for configuration messaging, inputting for odometer messages, and outputting NMEA messages if configured (firmware v1.2 and later).
+2. The configuration port is used for inputting configuration messaging, inputting odometer messages, and outputting NMEA messages (firmware v1.2 and later).

+For UDP interface, there is a third "odometer" port, which is strictly used to send odometer messages.
-For UDP, there is a third "Odometer" port to receive odometer messages, which is preferred to keep the configuration port free.
+This option can be used to feed in odometer data if using ANELLO Python Program to record data over serial, in order to keep the serial configuration port free.
-Over serial, use the configuration port for odometer messages.

-UDP communication uses fixed port numbers on the EVK but selectable ports on the external device.
-These ports, along with IP addresses and other UDP settings should be configured (see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_).

-Serial communication occurs at a default baud rate of 921600 bits per second for the EVK and 230400 for GNSS INS and IMU/IMU+.
-For interfacing on a serial interface software such as CoolTerm, please set Data Bits = 8, Stop Bits = 1, and Parity = None.

     +--------------------+------------------------------------------+---------------------------------------+
     | **Logical Port**   |  **Physical Port**                       |  **Functions**                        |